Lydell Mitchell: Contract dispute and trade

 Mitchell did not report to the Colts training camp in July 1978, choosing to holdout as part of a contract negotiation with Colts' general manager Dick Szymanski and owner Robert Irsay.
 Mitchell was fined $500 per day as he continued his holdout into August of that year.
 Mitchell and his agent were reportedly demanding an increase of his $100,000 per season salary to $200,000 per season, while the Colts countered that Mitchell should play the 1978 season under an option contract that increased his salary by 10 percent.
 Mitchell and his attorney filed a grievance with the NFL, claiming that Irsay was racially discriminating against Mitchell and bargaining in bad faith.

 Mitchell's holdout eventually ended when he demanded a trade.
 The Colts granted his request, trading him to the San Diego Chargers on August 23, 1978, for running back Joe Washington and a 1979 fifth-round draft selection (this became the 131st overall pick-traded to the Detroit Lions for Greg Landry).

 When he left the Colts, Mitchell was the franchise's career leading rusher with 5,487 yards, passing Lenny Moore (whose career rushing record he had also broken at Penn State).
-As of the 2023 NFL season, Mitchell is ranked second in Colts career rushing yards behind Edgerrin James.
+As of the 2025 NFL season, Mitchell is ranked third in Colts career rushing yards behind Edgerrin James and Jonathan Taylor.